aixplain/model-interfaces/docs/user/model_setup.md

 The run model function should contain the business logic to obtain a prediction from the loaded model.

 Input:
 The input to the run model function is a dictionary.
-This dictionary has a key "instances" having values in a list containing AI function based subclass of APIInput values, for example TranslationInput.
+This dictionary possesses a key ("instances") containing values in a list containing AI function based subclass of APIInput values like, for example, TranslationInput.

 Output:
 The output to the run model function is a dictionary.
-This dictionary has a key "predictions" having values in a list containing AI function based subclass of APIOutput values, for example TranslationOutput.
+This dictionary possesses a key ("predictions") containing values in a list containing an AI function-based subclass of APIOutput values like, for example, TranslationOutput.
 The output is expected to return the predictions from the model in the same order as the input instances were received.

 ```